Aliases for NAA15 Gene

 GeneCards Summary for NAA15 Gene

-NAA15 (N(Alpha)-Acetyltransferase 15, NatA Auxiliary Subunit) is a Protein Coding gene.
-Diseases associated with NAA15 include N-Terminal Acetyltransferase Deficiency and Epidermolysis Bullosa Dystrophica.
+NAA15 (N-Alpha-Acetyltransferase 15, NatA Auxiliary Subunit) is a Protein Coding gene.
+Diseases associated with NAA15 include Mental Retardation, Autosomal Dominant 50 and Ogden Syndrome.
 Among its related pathways are Mesodermal Commitment Pathway.
-GO annotations related to this gene include poly(A) RNA binding and N-acetyltransferase activity.
+Gene Ontology (GO) annotations related to this gene include N-acetyltransferase activity.
 An important paralog of this gene is NAA16.

 Auxillary subunit of the N-terminal acetyltransferase A (NatA) complex which displays alpha (N-terminal) acetyltransferase activity.
 The NAT activity may be important for vascular, hematopoietic and neuronal growth and development.
 Required to control retinal neovascularization in adult ocular endothelial cells.
 In complex with XRCC6 and XRCC5 (Ku80), up-regulates transcription from the osteocalcin promoter.